chef/chef-web-docs/content/definitions_to_custom_resources.md

 end
 ```

-Once written, a custom resource may be used in a recipe just like any resource that is built into Chef Infra.
+Once written, a custom resource may be used in a recipe just like any resource that's built into Chef Infra.
 A custom resource gets its name from the cookbook and the name of its file in the `/resources` directory with an underscore (`_`) separating them.
 For example, a cookbook named `host` with a custom resource file named `porter.rb` in the `/resources` directory would be called `host_porter`.
 Use it in a recipe like this:

 ```ruby
 host_porter node['hostname'] do